Since we’re traveling, I needed an easy make-ahead breakfast that would reheat quickly in the oven come morning. Quiche fit the bill beautifully.

 1 tsp organic, grassfed butter

-5 thin slices good quality pancetta, diced
+5 thin slices good quality pancetta or bacon, diced

 6 spears asparagus, stalks thinly chopped, tops reserved

 5 pasture-raised, organic eggs

 1/4 cup organic cream

 Unrefined sea salt and freshly ground black pepper, to taste